 Madison College's Dean of Students Office is committed to providing a mechanism for the college community to voice concerns and complaints.
-Please note that this process does not replace other college procedures such as academic integrity, dispute of charges, final grade dispute, or harassment/discrimination.
+Please note that this process does not replace other college procedures such as academic integrity, final grade dispute, or harassment/discrimination.

 INFORMAL COMPLAINT RESOLUTION